Industrial Demand

 Real-World Example: The Copper Bellwether

-1Step 1: The economy begins to recover from a recession.
+1Step 1: The economy shows early signs of recovery following a 12-month recession.

 Impact on Investments